Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 brave ai search homepage screenshot

 Brave Search API stands out with its own independent search index of 30+ billion pages.
-Unlike competitors that rely on Bing or Google, Brave crawls and indexes the web itself.
-This matters more than ever with Bing’s API sunset in August 2025.
+Unlike some competitors that may rely on Bing or Google, Brave crawls and indexes the web itself.
+This may be increasingly relevant given changes to third-party search API availability.

 FeatureBrave Search APITavily